cdktf/cdktf-provider-ionoscloud/docs/dataIonoscloudIpblock.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.6.2/docs/data-sources/ipblock#id DataIonoscloudIpblock#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.6.3/docs/data-sources/ipblock#id DataIonoscloudIpblock#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

----

-##### `ipConsumers`<sup>Optional</sup> <a name="ipConsumers" id="@cdktf/provider-ionoscloud.dataIonoscloudIpblock.DataIonoscloudIpblock.Initializer.parameter.ipConsumers"></a>

-- *Type:* com.hashicorp.cdktf.IResolvable OR java.util.List<<a href="#@cdktf/provider-ionoscloud.dataIonoscloudIpblock.DataIonoscloudIpblockIpConsumers">DataIonoscloudIpblockIpConsumers</a>>

-ip_consumers block.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.6.2/docs/data-sources/ipblock#ip_consumers DataIonoscloudIpblock#ip_consumers}

 ---